Avaiga/taipy-doc/docs/manuals/core/entities/orchestrating-and-job-execution.md

 first).

 It is also possible to submit a single sequence using the same `taipy.submit()^` function.
-It returns a `Submission^` containing the information about the submission of the sequence such as the created `Job^`s representing a `Task^` in the submitted sequence:
+It returns a `Submission^` object containing the information about the submission of the sequence such as the created `Job^`s representing a `Task^` in the submitted sequence:

 ```python linenums="1"